-(Note: if you click on the headings you will go to these items in the Travel Store for some quick shopping!)
+(Note: if you click on the headings you will go to these items in my Travel Store for some quick shopping for shipping NZ-wide!)

-So here are my top picks for the best travel accessories to take with you:
+So here are my top picks for the best travel accessories to take on your next trip:

 This is an absolute must if you hope to get some good sleep on a long haul flight!
 I have three types in my travel store and here’s my view on each of them so you can make your own mind up: the micro bead pillow is the cheapest and I also make sure it has a fastener in the front for two reasons: 1, so it doesn’t fall off while I’m mid-snooze and 2, so I can spin it around and put the flat bit against the seat and rest my chin down on the pillow.
 I like the memory foam pillows which are firmer and your head is more supported.
 These also have the dome in front to be able to wear it different ways – and this is how I pack them – around them the handle of my cabin bag.
 But I have now graduated to the award-winning Cabeau Evolution Pillow which looks more like a neck brace than a pillow, but is also made of memory foam and fits a lot more snugly so you don’t need to find a window wall or a neighbour’s shoulder to sleep on.
 This is now my go to neck pillow.